detectivesheepy/detectivesheepy/README.md

 - 💬 I use Discord (@detectivesheepy)
 - 🤖 Trying to learn how to make hardware
 - 😁 Very silly!!
-- 👕 I also run a store where I slap my art on clothing!
-- ✏️ Oh, and I like to do art sometimes :)

 ## My epic music taste
 <div align="left">